Addiction and hypnotherapy / NLP / EMDR

 Therapy should be concentrated on the initial period following cessation.
 During this period of approx 30 days there is a valuable window of opportunity to implement change.
 Thereafter ongoing support should be available but dependence on therapy should be offset by empowering the client with self-help techniques.

 There has been much coverage of the benefits of Ibogain / Ibogain with therapy / EMDR.
-Whilst not discounting the approach at all, care should be taken not to overstate the benefits or to underplay the risks.
+Whilst not discounting the approach at all, care should be taken not to overstate the benefits or to underplay the substantial risks.

 You won't be surprised to learn that the use of addictive drugs of all types is a global problem.
 What is surprising, however, is that few experts agree on what addiction really is, or what causes it.
 Some doctors and healthcare workers view addiction as a disease whereas outside the profession many people think in terms of having an 'addictive personality', and yet the evidence for both concepts is inconclusive.
 As we will see, our attitude to addiction is just as much shaped by cultural attitudes as by the medical evidence.
 But before we look at the nature of addiction, and why it affects men more than women, we should remind ourselves of the scale of the problem.